pyload/pyload/docs/write_hooks.rst

 An advantage of the event listener is that you are able to register and remove the listeners at runtime.
-Use `self.manager.addEvent("name", function)`, `self.manager.removeEvent("name", function)` and see doc for :class:`HookManager <pyload.HookManager.HookManager>`.
+Use `self.manager.addEvent("name", function)`, `self.manager.removeEvent("name", function)` and see doc for :class:`HookManager <pyload.manager.HookManager.HookManager>`.
 Contrary to ``event_map``, ``function`` has to be a reference and **not** a `string`.

-We introduced events because it scales better if there a a huge amount of events and hooks.
+We introduced events because it scales better if there a a huge amount of events and addons.
 So all future interaction will be exclusive available as event and not accessible through overwriting hook methods.
 However you can safely do this, it will not be removed and is easier to implement.